ryanbarouki/Lambda2D/README.md

 # 2D Soft/Rigid Body Physics
 ## TODO
 - Narrow Phase: Separating Axis Theorem for polygon-polygon and polygon-circle
+    - Next: Find the minimum translation vector
-    - Find the collision point to be resolved later
+    - Then: Find the collision point to be resolved later - polygon clipping